minerllabs/competition_submission_template/README.md

 ├── aicrowd.json           # Submission meta information like your username
-├── apt.txt                # Packages to be installed inside docker image ├── data                   # The downloaded data, the path to directory is also available as `MINERL_DATA_ROOT` env variable ├── requirements.txt       # Python packages to be installed ├── test.py                # IMPORTANT: Your testing/inference phase code, must include main() method ├── train                  # Your trained model MUST be saved inside this directory, must include main() method ├── train.py               # IMPORTANT: Your training phase code └── utility                # The utility scripts to provide smoother experience to you.
+├── apt.txt                # Packages to be installed inside docker image ├── data                   # The downloaded data, the path to directory is also available as `MINERL_DATA_ROOT` env variable ├── test.py                # IMPORTANT: Your testing/inference phase code, must include main() method (Intro and Research track)
+├── train                  # Your trained model MUST be saved inside this directory ├── train.py               # IMPORTANT: Your training phase code (Research track) └── utility                # The utility scripts to provide smoother experience to you.
     ├── debug_build.sh
     ├── docker_run.sh